-on %init() { ... } Executes just before unit parsing will start.

-on %done { ... } Executes just after unit parsing has completed successfully.

-on %error { . . . } Executes when a parse error has been encountered, just before the parser either aborts processing.

-- on %finally { ... } Executes once unit parsing has completed in any way.
+- on %init() { ... } Executes just before unit parsing will start. - on %done { ... } Executes just after unit parsing has completed successfully. - on %error { ... } or on %error (msg: string) { ... } Executes when a parse error has been encountered, just before the parser either aborts processing.
+If the second form is used, a description of the error will be provided through the string argument. - on %finally { ... } Executes once unit parsing has completed in any way.
 This hook is most useful to modify global state that needs to be updated no matter the success of the parsing process.
 Once %init triggers, this hook is guaranteed to eventually execute as well.
 It will run after either %done or %error, respectively.
 (If a new error occurs during execution of %finally, that will not trigger the unit's %error hook.) - on %print { ... } Executes when a unit is about to be printed (and more generally: when rendered into a string representation).
 By default, printing a unit will produce a list of its fields with their current values.
 Through this hook, a unit can customize its appearance by returning the desired string. - on <field name> { ... } (field hook) Executes just after the given unit field has been parsed.
 The parsed value is accessible through the \$\$, potentially with any relevant type conversion applied (see On-the-fly Type Conversion with &convert).
 The same will also have been assigned to the field already. - on <field name> foreach { ... } (container hook) Assuming the specified field is a container (e.g., a vector), this executes each time a new container element has been parsed, and just before it's been added to the container.
 The parsed element is accessible through the \$\$ identifier, and can be modified before it's stored.
 The hook implementation may also use the stop statement to abort container parsing, without the current element being added anymore.